-Many locally and around the world are sharing a story on social media about a Carter County pastor that is coming under fire after a sermon he preached in 2013 was put online.
+CARTER COUNTY, Tenn. - Many locally and around the world are sharing a story on social media about a Carter County pastor that is coming under fire after a sermon he preached in 2013 was posted online.

 The sermon was a controversial one about interracial marriage, in which the pastor says he's against it.
-"I'm going to deal with something for a few minutes and it's and it's probably going to make some folks mad, but what's new," says Pastor Donny Reagan.
+"I'm going to deal with something for a few minutes, and it's and it's probably going to make some folks mad," Pastor Donny Reagan says in the video.

 "I appreciate these pastors that stand up for what's right and for the true Bible.
 So many churches are getting away from the Bible," adds Charlene Hartley, who sided with Reagan.

-During the message, Reagan refers to a sermon preached by Pentecostal preacher William Branham in 1960 with strong beliefs against interracial marriage.
+During the video, Reagan refers to and quotes from a sermon preached by Pentecostal preacher William Branham in 1960 with strong beliefs against interracial marriage.
 "I don't believe in mixing marriages.
-I believe a white man should not marry a colored woman or a colored girl marry a white man," said Reagan, quoting from the sermon.
+I believe a white man should not marry a colored woman or a colored girl marry a white man," said Reagan, quoting from Branham's sermon.

 Reagan went on to say he would refuse to marry any interracial couple.
 "Any of you young people want to marry a black man, you girls don't ask me to do it because I will not.
 I refuse," he said.